codefresh-io/venona/README.md

 5. Create namespace for the second runtime: `kubectl create namespace codefresh-runtime-2`
 6. Install the second runtime on the namespace: `codefresh install runtime --kube-namespace codefresh-runtime-2`
 7. Attach the second runtime to agent:
-  a. `codefresh attach runtime --agent-name $AGENT_NAME --agent-kube-namespace codefresh-agent --runtime-name $RUNTIME_NAME --kube-namespace codefresh-runtime-1`
+  a. `codefresh attach runtime --agent-name $AGENT_NAME --agent-kube-namespace codefresh-agent --runtime-name $RUNTIME_NAME --runtime-kube-namespace codefresh-runtime-1`
   b. restart the venona pod in namespace `codefresh-agent`